thepaul/git-sba/README.rst

 It delivers a view like ``git show-branch -a``, but differs in a couple ways:

-1. Only remote branches named the same as your local branches will be shown.
+1. Only remote branches which are being tracked by your local branches will be shown.
 This can simplify the view when your main object is to compare your local branches with relevant remote branches.